 Abstract.
-Quantitative precipitation forecast (OPF) is still a challenge for numerical weather prediction (NWP), despite the continuous improvement of models and data assimilation systems.
+Quantitative precipitation forecast (QPF) is still a challenge for numerical weather prediction (NWP), despite the continuous improvement of models and data assimilation systems.
 In this regard, the assimilation of radar reflectivity volumes should be beneficial, since the accuracy of analysis is the element that most affects short-term QPFs.
-Up to now, few attempts have been made to assimilate these observations in an operational set-up, due to the large amount of computational resources needed and to several open issues, like the arise of imbalances in the analyses and the estimation of the observational error.
-In this work, we evaluate the impact of the assimilation of radar reflectivity volumes employing a Local Ensemble Transform Kalman Filter (LETKF), implemented for the convection permitting model of the COnsortium for Small-scale Modelling (COSMO).
-A 4 days test case on February 2017 is considered and the verification of OPFs is performed using the SAL technique, an object-based method which allows to decompose the error in precipitation fields in terms of structure (S), amplitude (A) and location (L).
-Results obtained assimilating radar reflectivity volumes are compared to those of the operational system of the Hydro-Meteo-Climate Service of the Emilia-Romagna region (Arpae-SIMC), in which only conventional data are employed and latent heat nudging (LHN) is applied using surface rainfall intensity (SRI) estimated from the Italian radar network data.
-The impact of assimilating reflectivity volumes using LETKF in combination or not to LHN is assessed.
-Furthermore, some sensitivity tests are performed to evaluate the effects of additive inflation, of the length of assimilation windows and of the reflectivity observational error.
+Up to now, very few attempts have been made to assimilate these observations in an operational set-up, due to the large amount of computational resources needed and to several open issues, like the arise of imbalances in the analyses and the estimation of the observational error.
+In this work, it is evaluated the impact of the assimilation of radar reflectivity volumes employing a Local Ensemble Transform Kalman Filter (LETKF), implemented for the convection permitting model of the COnsortium for Small-scale Modelling (COSMO).
+A 4 days test case on February 2017 is considered and QPF is evaluated in terms of the SAL technique, an object-based method which allows to evaluate structure, amplitude and location of precipitation fields Results obtained assimilating radar reflectivity volumes are compared to those of the operational system of the Hydro-Meteo-Climate Service of the Emilia-Romagna region (Arpae-SIMC), in which only conventional data are employed.
+Furthermore, some sensitivity tests are performed to evaluate the impact of the additive inflation, of the length of assimilation windows and of the reflectivity observational error.
 Finally, balance issues are assessed in terms of kinetic energy spectra and providing some examples of how these affect prognostic fields.